 Professor Mark Kibblewhite BA, MBA, PhD, DipM, CSci, CChem, FRSC, CEnv, FIAgrE

-Prior to establishing his consulting business in 2013, Mark was Professor of Applied Soil Science, Head of the Department of Natural Resources and Director of the National Soil Resources Institute, all at Cranfield University.
+Mark was Professor of Applied Soil Science, Head of the Department of Natural Resources and Director of the National Soil Resources Institute at Cranfield University.
 Before joining Cranfield in 2002, he was Head of Land Quality at the Environment Agency after being a Director with Hyder Consulting and a Head of Division at Warren Spring Laboratory.

 Mark graduated from York in chemistry and completed his PhD at Aberdeen.
-He holds an MBA from Cranfield and is a Chartered Chemist and Chartered Environmentalist.
+He has an MBA from Cranfield and is a Chartered Chemist and Chartered Environmentalist.

 Professor Len Levy OBE, BSc, MSc, PhD, FFOM, FBTS